 In 1995, Bill Klages formed New Klages Inc. expanding his consulting activities to television facilities design.
 Some recent design projects include the rigging and lighting for events at the Georgia Dome for the Atlanta Olympics Games; the Washington television bureau for Belo broadcast; television studios for WFAA, Dallas WGCL-TV, Atlanta, KMOV-TV, St. Louis, KING-TV in Seattle and others nationwide; broadcast lighting system for the Texas Cable News Network in Dallas; a broadcast level rigging and lighting system for Shadow Mountain Community Church in San Diego.

-A recent project of particular interest was as Broadcast Lighting Consultant for the 21,000 seat Mormon Church’s Conference Center inaugurated in 2001.
+A project of particular interest was as Broadcast Lighting Consultant for the 21,000 seat Mormon Church’s Conference Center inaugurated in 2001.
 It is one of the largest and most complex fixed-audience (non-Arena) facility in North America.

 He designed the broadcast lighting facilities and lighting design for Lakewood Church’s new 16,000 seat Sanctuary in Houston.
 This outstanding facility, a conversion of the Compaq Center, was completed in late 2008 with great success.